 Are there any platforms that you don’t recommend?

-I personally never invest without a buyback guarantee or loans backed with a mortgage.
-Some platforms, unfortunately, don’t have this option at all.
-I think the risk is too high without.
+I personally never invest without a buyback guarantee.
+Some platforms, unfortunately, don’t have this option at all and I think the risk is too high without.
 Platforms without this security are, for example.
 Bondora.

-In addition, I also look at their history and development.
+In addition, I also look at their historical stats and other investors experiences.

 Stay Focused Email List